Ely Place Chambers Complaints Procedure

 Complaints made by telephone

-- You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 4 and 5 below.
+- You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 5 below.
 However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers Complaints Procedure to deal with telephone complaints, who is Richard Sheehan (Senior Clerk).
 If the complaint is about Mr Sheehan, please telephone the Head of Chambers.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 He will discuss your concerns with you and aim to resolve them.
 If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 - If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.